Christian Camargo

-Christian Camargo (né Minnick; born July 7, 1971) is an American actor, producer, writer, and director.
-He is perhaps best known for his roles as Brian Moser in the Showtime drama Dexter, Michael Corrigan in the Netflix drama House of Cards and Eleazar in The Twilight Saga: Breaking Dawn – Parts 1 and 2.
+Christian Camargo (né Minnick; born July 7, 1971) is an American actor, director, producer, and writer.
+He is best known for his role as Brian Moser in the Showtime drama Dexter and Dexter: Resurrection, and army officer John in Academy Award-winning film The Hurt Locker.
+Camargo's other roles include Michael Corrigan in the Netflix drama House of Cards, Count Dracula in the third season of Penny Dreadful, Eleazar in the films The Twilight Saga: Breaking Dawn – Parts 1 and 2, and Tamacti Jun in See.

+Other than screen work, Camargo is a stage actor who has starred in plays and musicals such as including Romeo & Juliet and Coriolanus, and his involvement with acclaimed individuals such as David Leveaux and Jason Momoa.
+His theatre work has earned him critical acclaim, including an Obie Award.
+Camargo has also directed films, those being Days and Nights (2013) and The Last Manhunt (2022), and is working on an upcoming TV series called Camelot.

-Early years
+Early life

-Camargo was born Christian Minnick in New York City, the son of actress Victoria Wyndham and Wendell Minnick.
+Camargo's birth name is Christian Minnick.
+He is the son of actress Victoria Wyndham and Wendell Minnick, and his aunt is Broadway actress Felice Camargo.
+He grew up on a small horse farm in Katonah, New York, and learned early auto restoration, where he earned his enthusiasm for vehicles.
+His first car was a 1979 Cadillac Fleetwood Brougham.

+Camargo attended the Harvey School and graduated from the upper school in 1989, which is where he discovered his passion for theatre.

-He is the grandson of actor Ralph Camargo.
+He is of Mexican descent through his maternal grandfather, actor Ralph Camargo.
 He is a 1992 graduate of Hobart College.
 He was the program director of WEOS, the college's public radio station.

 Camargo is a graduate of the Juilliard School, where he was a member of the Drama Division's Group 25 (1992–96).
 He went on to perform in the 1996 Broadway production of David Hare's Skylight with Michael Gambon (Theater World Award).
 From there, Camargo went to England to join the inaugural company of Shakespeare's Globe Theatre on the Southbank, where he met his future wife, English actress Juliet Rylance.

 Name change

 Camargo's grandfather, Ralph Camargo, was a Mexican-American actor who talked his daughters into changing their names to something Anglicized because he felt he had lost roles due to being Latino.
-Camargo decided to change his name from his father's family name of Minnick to his maternal grandfather's surname of Camargo because of pride in his Mexican-American heritage and a desire to bring back a name that he felt was connected to his profession.
+Christian decided to change his name from his father's family name of Minnick to his maternal grandfather's surname of Camargo because of pride in his Mexican-American heritage and a desire to bring back a name that he felt was connected to his profession.
+Christian cited Ralph as an important figure in his life, saying "My parents had a difficult divorce.
+My dad had to take a backseat for a few years, and my grandfather came in.
+He was also my inspiration for becoming an actor.
+I really respected him."